mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 ## Hold yourself Accountable
 Having a friend to go with is nice.
 Every time there won't be friends to go along with.
 There is also a possibility that friends decide to quit in mid.
 There has to be something more powerful that keeps you going.

+## Document the Journey
+When chips are down it is easy to forget the wins and give up.
+Keeping a log of your journey helps you to see days when you made progress.